 Barry Millar's Flickr Page:

-Barry Millar's Dublinbuses website was one of the former pillars of Dublin Bus enthusiasm.
-Having been taken down for a few years, it is back online, however currently only as a links page.
-However, Barry's flickr page has really started to grow with some rare shots of buses and routes that are long gone.
-Well worth a visit.
+Barry Millar's website was one of the former pillars of Dublin Bus enthusiasm.
+Having been taken down for a few years, it is back online, though principally as an information source.
+Visit here for information hot of the press, often well before announced elsewhere.

 Tim Butler's Flickr Page